-As we enter another year with a new set of goals and challenges, we wanted to take a moment to reflect on what we have learnt over the last year and what we are hoping for in 2019.
+As we return to sport with a new set of goals and challenges, we wanted to take a moment to reflect on what we have learnt over the last few years.

 There is no doubting that being a sports parents can be a really tough gig on occasions.
 Many of you need to take this moment and give yourself a pat on the back as you are already great sports parents.
 Why?
 Because you are reading this article, already invest huge amounts of time in your child’s sport, contribute financially for kit and training, wash huge bundles of kit and facilitate a schedule that allows your child to participate in sport.
 For all of this you deserve a lot of credit, something you perhaps are not always given.